aheze/ProgressGif/README.md

 #### Development
 1. Open Xcode's Welcome to Xcode screen (Window > Welcome to Xcode)
 2. Click "Clone an existing project"
-3. Enter the repository URL into the text field
+3. Enter the repository URL into the text field, then press "clone" (just stay on the `main` branch)
 4. Open a terminal, and navigate to the project directory, where the `.xcodeproj` file is
 5. If you haven't already, download [CocoaPods](https://cocoapods.org/) by typing in `sudo gem install cocoapods` in the terminal
 6. Type `pod install` to install the dependencies